 where $\pi_*(\mathbf{L}_{p^h}(\Sigma^l\kk))$ on the right hand side are the homotopy groups of the \emph{simplicial vector space} $\mathbf{L}_{p^h}(\Sigma^l\kk)\in \Mod_{\kk}^{\geq 0}$.
 Here we consider the right multiplication by the elements of $\Lambda$ as the composition in homotopy groups.

-The basis for the homotopy groups was firstly constructed by G.~Arone and M.~Mahowald~\cite{AM99} in terms of completely unadmissible sequences (see Definition~\ref{definition: cu sequence}) of the \emph{Dyer-Lashof} operations $\beta^{\e}Q^i$, see e.g.~\cite{CLM76}.
-We recall that the Dyer-Lashof operations act on the homology groups of an $E_\infty$-ring spectrum, and it is unclear how they are related to Lie algebras of any kind.
-Later, M.~Behrens~\cite{Behrens12} and J.~Kjaer~\cite{Kjaer18} defined \emph{Dyer-Lashof-Lie} operations $\bQe{\e}{i}$ which act on the homology groups of any \emph{spectral Lie algebra}.
+The basis for the homotopy groups was firstly constructed by G.~Arone and M.~Mahowald~\cite{AM99} in terms of completely unadmissible sequences (see Definition~\ref{definition: cu sequence}) of the \emph{Dyer--Lashof} operations $\beta^{\e}Q^i$, see e.g.~\cite{CLM76}.
+We recall that the Dyer--Lashof operations act on the homology groups of an $E_\infty$-ring spectrum, and it is unclear how they are related to Lie algebras of any kind.
+Later, M.~Behrens~\cite{Behrens12} and J.~Kjaer~\cite{Kjaer18} defined \emph{Dyer--Lashof--Lie} operations $\bQe{\e}{i}$ which act on the homology groups of any \emph{spectral Lie algebra}.
 In particular, we have the maps

-and by applying them recursively, we can reinterpret the Arone-Mahowald basis in terms of the new Dyer-Lashof-Lie operations.
+and by applying them recursively, we can reinterpret the Arone--Mahowald basis in terms of the new Dyer--Lashof--Lie operations.
 We review the construction and basic properties of $\bQe{\e}{i}$ in Section~\ref{section: H-Lie-algebras}.

 Recall that the algebra $\Lambda$ is generated by the elements $\nu_i^{\e}\in\Lambda$, $i\geq \e$, $\e\in\{0,1\}$ (resp. $\lambda_i\in\Lambda$, $i\geq 0$ if $p=2$) which are Koszul dual to the Steenrod operations $\beta^{1-\e}P^i \in \calA_p$ (resp. $Sq^{i+1}\in\calA_2)$.